kubernetes/website/content/en/blog/_posts/2024-07-18-kubernetes-1.31-deprecations-and-removals.md

 ### Removal of Kubelet Flag `--keep-terminated-pod-volumes`

-The Kubelet flag `--keep-terminated-pod-volumes`, which was deprecated in 2017, has now been removed.
+The kubelet flag `--keep-terminated-pod-volumes`, which was deprecated in 2017, will be removed as part of the v1.31 release.

 You can find more details in the pull request [#122082](https://github.com/kubernetes/kubernetes/pull/122082).